-- 1. You may use one or more of the prefix keywords (REQuest, TOsys, ASuser, BYuser, PRESET, RETurnvia/RETVia) with this command.
+- 1. You may use one or more of the prefix keywords (REQuest, TOsys, ASuser, BYuser, PRESET, RETurnvia/ RETVia) with this command.
 These prefix keywords may be specified in any order, but each keyword may only be specified once.
 The FOR and AT prefix keywords are not applicable to the command.
 They are accepted without error, but otherwise ignored. - 2.
 A storage dump is not taken for Release 5.
 Instead several values are queried and returned to the issuer of the command as a file.
 The queries that are issued are:

-'''

-QUERY TIME

-IDENTIFY

-QUERY FILES

-QUERY USER

-QUERY SECUSER

-QUERY CPLEVEL

-QUERY CPU ID

-QUERY V STORAGE

-QUERY SET

-QUERY CON

-OUERY UR

-QUERY PF

-QUERY CMSREL

-QUERY CMSLEVEL

-QUERY EXECMAP

-QUERY NUCXMAP

-TYPE DVHSLVL DATADVH

-TYPE DVHVLVL DATADVH

-GLOBALV LIST

-DVHSERVL

-'''
+QUERY TIME İDENTIFY QUERY FILES QUERY USER QUERY SECUSER QUERY CPLEVEL QUERY CPU ID QUERY V STORAGE QUERY SET QUERY CON OUERY UR QUERY PF QUERY CMSREL QUERY CMSLEVEL QUERY EXECMAP QUERY NUCXMAP TYPE DVHSLVL DATADVH TYPE DVHVLVL DATADVH GLOBALV LIST DVHSERVL allows you to query your current D8ONECMD settings.